LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 - *IP* is loaded with the value given by the memory position:<pre><strong>JMP</strong> mem16</pre>
 - *CS* and *IP* are loaded with the value at the memory position:<pre><strong>JMP</strong> mem32</pre>

+The unconditional jump are not limited in range.

 ## Conditional Jumps

 Conditional jumps check one or more flags and jump to a given address if a condition is met.